Ismaeltrevi/Predicting-Fetal-Risk-Using-Cardiotocographic-Data/README.md

 # Predicting Fetal Risk Using Cardiotocographic Data
 ***Note: This is a revised version of the original project created by Ismael Araujo and Jacob Heyman.
-You can find the original version [here](https://github.com/Jacobheyman702/Predicting-Fetal-Risk-Using-Cardiotocographic-Data "here").***
+You can find it [here](https://github.com/Jacobheyman702/Predicting-Fetal-Risk-Using-Cardiotocographic-Data "here").***

 ![header](https://www.babycenter.in/ims/2015/08/ThinkstockPhotos-467038537_wide.jpg)